udacity/create-your-own-adventure/english/marshmallow.md

 Once upon a time many authors collaborated to make meaningless linked story.

+But it wasn't as bad as you might think.
+Grab a cup of joe, put the kids to bed, and turn off your cell phone.
+Get ready for a wild ride!

 And that story was about [cricket](cricket/if-you-love-cricket/ifyoulovecricket.md)

 A few learned to [tango](tango/tango.md)